petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/browser-based-client-extensions/developer-guide/creating-your-first-global-css-client-extension.md

 }
 ```

-This causes all text on the page to appear cursive when the client extension is used.
+This causes all text on the page to appear in cursive font when the client extension is used.

 Let's add a change to the background color for buttons.
 Open up the `global.css` file and add a new block of CSS to it.
 Add a declaration block for the `.btn-primary` class, and a declaration for the `background-color`, like this: